Skip to main content

 CertificationNot OZEV approvedOLEV/OZEV approved

-No. The Tesla Wall Connector is not OZEV-approved, so you can't claim the £350 grant.
-The Simpson & Partners Home 7 is OZEV-approved, which narrows the effective price gap to just £74.
+No. The Tesla Wall Connector is not OZEV-approved, so grant-eligible buyers (renters and flat owners) lose £500 by choosing it.
+The Simpson & Partners Home 7 is approved.

 We'll sort the installation